-- Passed International English Language Testing System (IELTS) with overall score of 7.5 and 7.0 in all categories OR Occupational English Test (OET).
+- Passed International English Language Testing System (IELTS) with overall score of 7.5 and 7.0 in all categories OR Occupational English Test (OET) with minimum grade B in all categories.
 The tests are valid for two years and your scores must have been obtained in the same sitting.

 Exemption from IELTS or OET

 The GMC may consider exemption for candidates that are nationals of countries where English is the first and native language, AND were awarded their primary medical degree from one of these countries.
 The MTI team will advise at application, but please note the GMC will make the final decision regarding any exemption request.

 The RCP cannot sponsor doctors who have failed the Professional and Linguistic Assessments Board (PLAB) test within the last three years prior to application.